baetyl/baetyl-docs-en/docs/guides/Message-handling-with-function-module.md

     path: var/db/baetyl/function-sayhi-code
 ```

-Configuration file location for the Baetyl Hub module is: `var/db/baetyl/localhub-conf/service.yml`.
+Configuration file location for the Baetyl Hub service is: `var/db/baetyl/localhub-conf/service.yml`.

 The configuration of Baetyl Hub Module are as follows: